By Linda Coutant

 Mindfulness is the ability to pay attention to the present moment without judgment.
 Scientific studies across many age groups have shown that mindfulness practice has positive affects in treating stress, sleep difficulties, pain and other physical and emotional issues.

-Appalachian State University is now offering mindfulness classes to students through its Wellness and Prevention Services.
+Appalachian State University offers mindfulness classes to students through its Wellness and Prevention Services.

 “Mindfulness is one way to build resiliency and grit among our students,” said Elisabeth Cavallaro, suicide prevention coordinator.
 “Mindfulness is a skill that anybody can learn, and one that our students can draw on at any time, in any place.”